git-aidai-kydykbekova/coffee-shop/CRS.md

 ### 5.4 Security
 - User data should be stored securely (passwords must be hashed).
 - Role-based access control must be implemented to ensure that only authorized users can access certain functionalities.
+- - Email confirmation is required before login using a 6-digit OTP code
+- JWT tokens for secure authentication and authorization
+- Refresh tokens to allow session continuation without re-login
+- Passwords are hashed and stored securely
+- Role-based access control enforced via Spring Security

 ---